 Put this epic series straight to the top of your must watch list—we devoured it in a single sitting.
 Based on the extraordinary life of Boori Monty Pryor, Wrong Kind Of Black will make you laugh and then cry your eyes out.
-Flipping between the 60s, it shows Pryor growing up with his tight knit family in Palm Island, to the glittering 70s in Melbourne where he worked as one of the hottest DJs.
-Dubbed “The Black Superman”, Pyror and his younger brother Paul rubbed shoulders on the dance floor with everyone from Russian mobsters to Aussie yobbos.
+Flipping between the 60s—it shows Pryor growing up with his tight knit family in Palm Island—to the glittering 70s in Melbourne where he worked as one of the hottest DJs.
 But despite his success, Pyror is constantly told he’s the “wrong kind of black” and the ripple effect has a devastating impact on his family.
 Tip: keep the tissues close for the final two eps.

 This movie is another absolute stunner of cinematic gold from director Warwick Thornton, a proud Kaytetye man.
 Set in the late 1920s in the Northern Territory outback, Sweet Country is based on a series of shocking true events that took place between the European settlers and First Nations people in the interwar period in Australia.
 In particular, it follows Sam Kelly (played by Warlpiri man, Hamilton Morris), a farm worker who goes on the run with his wife Lizzie (Arrente woman Natassia Gorey-Furber) after they were subjected to a series of horrific events at the hands of a brutal, alcoholic World War One veteran Harry March (Ewen Leslie).
 Yes, it will rip your heart out but it’s an incredibly important watch to educate yourself on Australia’s often untold history.

-For an upbeat and high-energy movie, you need to sit yourself down and lap up all the talent in Wayne Blair’s (a Butchulla man) The Sapphires which had its world premiere at the 2012 Cannes Film Festival.
+For an upbeat and high-energy movie, you need to sit yourself down and lap up all the talent in Butchulla man Wayne Blair’s, The Sapphires which had its world premiere at the 2012 Cannes Film Festival.
 Set in the late 60s, the flick follows four Yorta Yorta women—Gail, Julie, Kay and Cynthia—who, after being discovered by a talent scout, take their all-girl singing group to entertain US troops during the Vietnam War.
 Loosely based on a true story, it’s packed with incredible songs, LOLs and a touching storyline.
 This one also boasts an all-star cast including the iconic Deborah Mailman, Jessica Mauboy, Shari Sebbens, Miranda Tapsell and Chris O’Dowd.

 This incredible flick by Brendan Fletcher premiered at the 2011 Sundance Film Festival and is an absolute must-watch.
 Featuring the stunning backdrop of rural Australia as its set, as well as ukulele and mandolin melodies, this movie will give you goosebumps.
-It follows the story of TJ (Nyoongar man Dean Daley-Jones), a hard-edged man who sick of city life, travels to the tiny frontier town of Five Rivers in search of his son Bullet (Lucas Yeeda).
-But upon his arrival, TJ is confronted by the equally tough local cop Texas and so begins a story about hard men battling to do the right thing by their family.
+It follows the story of TJ (played by Nyoongar man Dean Daley-Jones), a hard-edged man who sick of city life, travels to the tiny frontier town of Five Rivers in search of his son Bullet.
+But upon his arrival, TJ is confronted by the equally tough local cop, Texas and so begins a story about hard men battling to do the right thing by their family.

 This heartwarming story will hit you right in the feels.
 It follows 12-year-old Pete (Cameron Wallaby) who lives in a rundown drive-in theatre, in a remote area of the Kimberly region, with his grandfather Jagamarra (played by the incredible David Gulpilil).
 While Pete has big dreams to one day open a restaurant there, he faces the fight of his life when a local mining company claims the land, and plans to build a storage facility on the property.
 Joined by his mate Kalmain, who is on the run from the police, the duo make tracks to the city in an attempt to appeal to the company officials.
 But when the boys get lost, Pete calls on all of the advice he’s learnt from grandfather to get them safely to their destination.